ENIGMA-git/ENIGMA-DTI-TBSS-Protocol/README.md

 ## Wrapper script

 A wrapper script is also made available [here](https://github.com/lizhaddad/ENIGMA-DTI-TBSS-Wrapper).
+This wrapper will run all the steps in the above ENIGMA-DTI Pipeline while providing an option for qsub systems as well.